alexyorke/star.js/README.md

 ### How it works

 Say you're on some sort of internet chat thing, and you type:

-*Message:* Helo my name is Decagon

-*Correction (immediately after you type the message):* Hello*

-Star.js will notice that the second message ends with a star, and will use that word as a replacement for the misspelled word in the message.
-The resulting message would be: "Hello my name is Decagon".

-If multiple misspelled words exist, such as when using shorthand writing, star.js will only replace the word that makes sense.

 *Message:* This is a msg with a tyop in it